Sucker for Sunsets

 Pope Cliff controls the second best conservative definition of the beginning of life.
 The best, of course, was written by Moses when language looked a lot like Wingbats and was etched in stone by lightning.

-Which brings us, however elliptically, to St. Santorum, previously known only as the Prince of Northern Virginia, which is where he lived while he was living in Pennsylvania.
+Which brings us, however elliptically, to St. RiK Santorum, previously known only as Special-K, for the street where he has thrived lately, or The Prince of Northern Virginia, which is where he lived while he was living in Pennsylvania.
 Being half viable in two places at one time is a sure sign on sainthood, beating the crap out of Schrödinger's cat, which only managed to be alive and dead at the same time, way short of qualifying for beatification.

 Okay.
 Who?
 And how?